decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

     This means you can download the blockchain in multiple sessions if required.

-You can begin to set up your wallet before the download completes.
+When the download has completed you can set up your wallet.
 You have two options:

 1. [Create a New Wallet](#create-a-new-wallet) - Press this button if this is your first time using Decred.